johannesnoordanus/svg2gcode/README.md

     M5
     M2
 ```
 Note the power setting, it is S850 now.
 This is a burn setting!

 To iterate this; make more passes, because that is often needed when cutting thicker material, run:
 ```
     > svg2gcode --showimage --passes 10 --pass_depth 0.05 line_hoek.svg line_hoek.gc
 ```
 This will generate gcode that makes 10 passes and moves the Z-axis 0.05 mm down each pass.
 So it will cut with a total depth of 5 mm.

-    Don't worry if your lasercutter has no Z-axis, because this parameter will be ignored and the burn will repeat (at the sime height) as specified.
+Don't worry if your lasercutter has no Z-axis, because this parameter will be ignored and the burn will repeat (at the same height) as specified.

 If you have a CNC machine (which does have a Z-axis) you can mill in depth (so to speak), but you can also add - or switch to - a laser head and use the gcode to be able to really laser cut deeper!

-  - example command to create two types of gcode file, one containing the drawings of the .svg, the other containing the images:
+#### Create two types of gcode file
+One containing the drawings of the .svg, the other containing the images:
 ```
     > svg2gcode --splitfile ambachtmanlogo.svg logo.gc
     > ..